shehbazj/csc2233/assignment1.md

 The Btrfs file system is a Copy on write file system - i.e. it never updates a block in place.
 When an overwrite occurs, it writes to another position on the disk, making it very suitable for flash drives.

 ### Checkpoint 5:
 - Q1 - Create a btrfs File system on your workload device.
 One can do this using the `mkfs.btrfs` command.
-Read the log that is created.
+Read the output of mkfs command.
 In particular, look at "Metadata" parameter in "Block group Profiles".

 - Q2 - Change the disk SSD, and recreate the btrfs file system.
 ```